 The flight left San Diego at 825.
 By about 930, Oakland Airport became aware of the issue and likely diversion.
 An emergency was declared in order to receive priority for landing.
 The flight, with a total of 185 persons on-board, landed safely at 1050.
 It was then cleared and resumed its trip to Maui.

 Flight 37 launched as daily nonstop service between San Diego and Maui on May 1, 2018, using the company’s new Airbus A321neo aircraft.
 As far as we know, this is the first issue the company has had with the A321 aircraft since an early delivery airworthiness directive grounded one of its planes.

 Fortunately, the flight wasn’t significantly into its trans-Pacific crossing at the time of the problem.
 Once a flight reaches the approximate mid-way point across the Pacific, it becomes impossible to turn back due to fuel limitations.

-A Hawaiian Airlines flight diversion occurred on Saturday, when flight 42 from Maui to San Francisco changed course in mid-Pacific to return to Honolulu.
+Previously, you may recall that in August, a Hawaiian Airlines flight from Maui to San Francisco changed course in mid-Pacific to return to Honolulu.
 That as a result of an unruly passenger who had allegedly been drinking.

-We’ve experienced near-diversions crossing the Pacific, due to medical situations, but never experienced an actual one.
-Passengers who were almost half-way home were undoubtedly upset to return to Hawaii and face a further travel delay.
+We’ve had near-diversions crossing the Pacific, due to medical situations, but never experienced an actual one.
+Passengers who were en route to their Hawaii vacations on Monday were undoubtedly upset to return to the mainland with the possibility of an additional travel delay.